 The guest list stops being a spreadsheet that bounces around in discussion threads.
 An event marketer can just describe what a good guest looks like in plain language, and the platform scores every name against that description, with live CRM data in every row.
 Approvals happen with deal stage and account context already visible.

-A VP who used to spend 45 minutes switching between tabs to check each name now looks at a row, sees the context, and decides on nominations.
+A VP who used to spend time switching between tabs to check the info each name now looks at a row, sees the context, and decides on nominations.
 The event marketer is no longer a Slack pinball.

 Follow-up stops being the event marketer's job.
 When the event ends, the platform knows which reps were assigned leads and drafts the emails for them.
 It monitors whether they follow up, and if they haven't, it escalates.

 Because the platform has context about your brand, you can generate on-brand assets almost immediately.
-When the session ends, clips and draft posts start generating.
+Your team doesn't have to manually duplicate and edit assets.

 Instead of building a post-event report by hand, the platform can show the event marketer drop-off trends, engagement by session, lead quality by event type with a conversational query.
 That's what an AI-first platform can do.

 AI should not be a separate feature.
-When it's built into the platform's foundation, you can get back to being an event marketer instead of a firefighter.
+When it's built into the platform's foundation, you can look past just speed of output and start taking judgment calls based on the data it shows you.

 {{demo-widget-1}}